EPA chief Pruitt denies report he sought AG Sessions' job in Oval Office meeting: '100 percent false'

 Pruitt has faced a barrage of ethics complaints and federal inquiries.
 The EPA's inspector general, the Government Accountability Office and the White House are investigating numerous allegations concerning Pruitt's spending on first-class travel and security, his dealings with subordinates and with lobbyists, and other matters.

 On Monday, reports surfaced that Pruitt may have maintained private calendars, separate from his official ones, in a possible violation of his public reporting obligations.
+And on Tuesday, reports claimed Pruitt made staffers put hotel reservations on their personal credit cards, and in at least one case, failed to reimburse them.

 "The reports are troublesome.
 It's something we’re taking a look at."